kstoeckl/ASX_Machine_Learning/README.rst

 	**testLearner.py:**
-		When run this script splits the data into two sections an initial training segment and a testing segment then runs the Learner with the parameters set as constants at the top of the script.
+		When run this script splits the data into two sections an initial training segment and a testing segment, then runs the Learner with the parameters set as constants at the top of the script.

 	**learnerPerformance.py:**